proshian/neuroswipe/README.md

 This concept of swipe point embeddings holds true for both: methods presented here and those found in the literature.

 > [!NOTE]
-> "SP" below is for swipe point
+> "SP" in the sections below stands for Swipe Point.

 #### SP Embedding that uses the nearest key embedding (My Nearest SP Embedding)